 Between mid 2018 and eary 2020, the Branch fostered a Working Group on EV Policy and Advocacy.
 The final report of that Working Group may be found here.

 The Branch will continue to advocate for improved EV policies by the Federal and Territory governments.

 In January 2021, the Branch issued a Position Paper on public EV charging infrastructure in the ACT.
 An updated Position Paper was released in February 2022.
 This paper outlines the requirements of EV drivers in the light of the ACT Government's plan to develop 50 new EV charging stations during the 2020-2024 term of Government.
-The paper was discussed with ACT Government stakeholders during 2021.